CompactPCI Express Bus

 CompactPCI Express Description

-The newest version in the cPCI form factor is called cPCIe and trades in the PCI bus for the PCIe bus, but remaining in the same board form factor.
+The newest version in the cPCI form factor is called cPCIe and trades in the PCI bus for the PCIe bus, but remains in the same board form factor.

 CompactPCI Express defines the connector, electrical, and mechanical requirements of 3U/6U System Boards, Peripheral Boards, Switch Boards, and Backplanes in the same cPCI form factor.